JonasHavers/awesome-micronaut/README.md

 * [Micronaut Predator JDBC Example](https://github.com/franz-see/micronaut-predator-jdbc-example) by [Franz Allan Valencia See
 ](https://twitter.com/franz_see)

-## Contributors ✨
+## Contributors

-Thanks goes to these wonderful people:
+Thanks goes to these wonderful people ✨:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore -->